NkemdiAnyiam/webchalk-animate/README.md

 An **"animation sequence"** is a number of animations that occur one after another in a particular order.
 In WebChalk, animation clips can be placed into sequences, which are their _own_ fully-fledged playback structures.

 To create an animation sequence, use <!--MD-S id="usage__create-sequence" code-type="inline-code" MD-G-->`webchalk.newSequence()`<!--MD-E-->.
 Without any arguments, the method just creates an empty sequence without any animation clips.
-You can add clips to the sequence upon its creation by passing a list of clips as arguments, or you can use <!--MD-S id="usage__add-clips" code-type="inline-code" MD-G-->`AnimSequence.prototype.addClips()`<!--MD-E-->:
+You can add clips to the sequence upon its creation by passing an array of clips as an argument, or you can use <!--MD-S id="usage__add-clips" code-type="inline-code" MD-G-->`AnimSequence.prototype.addClips([])`<!--MD-E-->:

 <!--MD-S id="usage__create-sequence-clips" code-type="ts"-->
 ```ts